jina-ai/executor-image-torch-object-detection-segmenter/README.md

 # ✨ TorchObjectDetectionSegmenter

-**TorchObjectDetectionSegmenter** is a class that supports object detection and segmentation using PyTorch with Faster R-CNN and Mask R-CNN models.
+**TorchObjectDetectionSegmenter** is a class that supports object detection and bounding box extraction using PyTorch with Faster R-CNN and Mask R-CNN models.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->